Felipearancibia94/felipearancibia94.github.io/index.md

 <dl>
 <dt>2021 - Magister en ciencias de la ing. electrónica</dt>
 <dd>Universidad Técnica Federico Santa María - Valparaíso, Chile</dd>
-*   This is an unordered list following a header.
-*   This is an unordered list following a header.
-*   This is an unordered list following a header.
 <dt>2021 - Ingeniería civil electrónica</dt>
 <dd>Universidad Técnica Federico Santa María - Valparaíso, Chile</dd>
 </dl>

 # EXPERIENCIA